openclarity/apiclarity/backend/pkg/modules/internal/bfla/readme.md

  2. Detection phase

 ## Learning
-The learning phase begins as soon as a user uploads or reconstructs a spec for a given API.
+The learning phase begins upon user request or it can be configured to start as soon as a user uploads or reconstructs a spec for a given API.
 By default, the learning lasts for 100 API calls (for an API), the learning can be stopped, reset or prolonged for a longer period.

 ![img.png](../../assets/bfla/images/img_1.png)